 “HE” means hour ending.

-“Hot Start” means the start-up of a Train immediately after a continuous eight (8) hour period during which the Train has not been generating electricity.
+“Hot Start” means the start-up of a Train immediately after a continuous eight (8) hour Period during which the Train has not been generating electricity.

 “Hour” means an increment of time comprised of sixty (60) consecutive minutes.